RAID Array Recovery on NAS QNAP ES1640dc: Steps to Recover Data When It Fails

 It is important to choose encryption algorithms and protocols that are widely accepted and considered secure within the industry.
 Regularly updating the encryption settings and firmware of the NAS device is also crucial to address any vulnerabilities and ensure the highest level of data protection.

-Although NAS ES1640dc can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ES1640dc can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view